Knee Injury Claims

-Your meniscus is made completely of cartilage and can become damaged when your knee joint is bent and then twisted.
+Your meniscus is cartilage which acts as a shock absorber in your knee joint.
+The meniscus can become damaged if your knee joint is bent and then twisted.

-Torn ligaments can be caused by any excessive strain put through the knee, but most commonly are the result of a sports accident or a slip, trip or fall.
-A torn ligament in your knee may cause you to feel unstable when you walk, run or play sport.
+Torn ligaments in your knee can be caused by any excessive strain.
+This type of knee injury is likely to cause you to feel unstable when you walk, run or play sport.

-A common type of ligament tear is an ACL injury, but you can also experience a tear in posterior cruciate ligament, lateral collateral ligament and medial collateral ligament.
+A common type of ligament tear is an ACL injury, but you can also experience a tear in the posterior cruciate ligament (PCL), lateral collateral ligament and medial collateral ligament (MCL).

 What is an ACL injury?

-An injury to your ACL means an injury to one of the four major ligaments in your knee.
-ACL is short for anterior cruciate ligament, which is the ligament that runs inside your knee and helps with the stability of your knee joint.
+ACL stands for anterior cruciate ligament, which is the ligament that runs inside your knee and helps with the stability of your knee joint.